Fidelity to launch own ETF play but plans to lean on partners

 "We wouldn't want to put an ETF on a product where we are trying to protect the existing mutual fund shareholders or the separate account shareholders, for that matter, where someone could somehow know what we're doing at all times," Perold said.

-Fidelity's $101 billion Contrafund, for example, returned 8.94 percent in the third quarter, above the 5.24 percent gain for the S&P 500 index.
+Fidelity's $101 billion Contrafund (FCNTX.O), for example, returned 8.94 percent in the third quarter, above the 5.24 percent gain for the S&P 500 index.
 The fund is managed by closely followed stock picker Will Danoff.

 "We would be worried about having an ETF that prevented Contrafund from being Contrafund," Perold said.
 "And it would not be fair to Contrafund shareholders."